 Mrs. McGinn received her Bachelor of Arts in Accounting and Production Management at California State University,Fullerton.
 She worked in the aerospace industry and went on to complete her credential program for education at Arizona State University.
 She recently completed her master's degree program through the University of San Diego in the STEAM program (Science, Technology, Engineering, Arts, and Math).
 Previously, she taught fifth and sixth grades in Arizona and Washington.
 Mrs. McGinn was also an eigth grade teacher and vice principal at St. Columbia Catholic School in San Diego.
 She is a member of the National Science Teachers' Association (NSTA) and the National Council of Teachers of Mathematics (NCTM).
 Mrs. McGinn loves to share her love of learning to the middle school students.

-Mrs. Chambers is in her 45th year of teaching, 32 years as a music specialist and 12 years as a classroom and special education teacher.
-She is in her eighth year at SHJ.
+Mrs. Chambers is in her 44th year of teaching, 32 years as a music specialist and 12 years as a classroom and special education teacher.
+She is in her ninth year at SHJ.
 Linda has an undergraduate degree in music education and a master's degree in kindergarten through eighth grade education with emphasis in special education.
 As a native West Virginian, Mrs. Chambers finds the mountains here like a taste of home.
 Hiking, biking, and playing the piano and ukulele are some of the many hobbies she enjoys.
 Her favorite hobby is babysitting her four grandsons, twins in Washington and two babies here.

 Mrs. Stevens-Clements feels very blessed to have been teaching at Sacred Heart of Jesus for 11 years.
 She taught kindergarten during her first years at SHJ, but now is teaching P.E., which she loves.
 She earned her bachelor's degree at Western State and a master's degree at Colorado State University.
 Mrs. S.C. lives in the mountains with her husband, four children and lots of pets